Why study Sociology?

 - See also: student view - Lucy

-Course overviewCriminology at City is a stimulating study programme with specialist teaching directly informed by the research activities of academic staff.
+Course overviewCriminology at City is a stimulating course with specialist teaching directly informed by the research activities of academic staff.

 - media, crime and cultural practices